Keri Kusabi | Manga Artist Interview

 I also pick image colors for each character because it helps when drawing or creating goods.

-What do you prefer to do while drawing manga?
+What do you prefer to do when drawing manga?

 When I need to concentrate on drawing, I prefer to listen to music or some game streaming.
 Sometimes I have some movie or TV drama in the background.

 I usually present my work to the public with a feeling like “…I’ve made the dish.
 For me it’s not bad, what do you think?.
 So I would say that for me, creating manga means leaving a mark on someone’s heart, whether it’s some joyful emotions or a sense of despair or sadness.
 I always create my works hoping they will touch someone’s heart and remain there.